 COGNITIVE MEDICINE/CLINICAL DECISION-MAKING

-There is the decision to treat, or not.
+There is the decision to treat…or not.
 If no tests have revealed a specific invader accounting for the illness or problem (usually fever), do you start an antibiotic (and possibly diminish the yield of future testing, and so a specific diagnosis with a more narrow treatment option and a less risky side-effect downside with a better chance of cure), or do you watch?
 Perhaps it’s not a bacterial process and so antibiotic treatment gives false security and cosmetic assurance, and then the patient declines on the wrong treatment.
 More damage is done as the disease progresses unchecked and time is lost.
-Perhaps it’s not even an infection – instead one of myriad other inflammatory diseases damaging your patient, though the clinical presentation has all the hallmarks of infection.
-You may be treating for infection and encountering ill-effects of futile drugs, again while the disease process carries on.
+Perhaps it’s not even an infection – instead, one of myriad other inflammatory diseases damaging your patient, though the clinical presentation has all the hallmarks of infection.
+You may be treating for infection and encountering ill-effects of futile drugs that add confusion on whether the new problems are part of the original illness or caused by your treatment, again, while the disease process carries on and critical time is lost.

-How is the dosing of the anti-infective agent adjusted (if at all) according to the medication’s individual handling by the body in the face of decreased kidney or liver function or extremes of body size?
+How is the dosing of the anti-infective agent adjusted (if at all) according to the medication’s individual patient’s handling by the body in the face of decreased kidney or liver function or extremes of body size?
 Are the potential toxic effects of the antibiotic choices acceptable, given the inherent risks of the infection itself?
 Do you use a strongly toxic drug for an infection that is causing dramatic symptoms, but with remote potential for death or enduring damage?
 In a word, is the treatment worse than the disease?
 How do you make a risk-benefit choice of a treatment proportionate to the threat of the disease process and the patient’s condition (which may be frail)?
 Do you harm or kill the patient on the way to killing the infecting agent?
+At what point in the clinical course of a very ill patient can you justify waiting to use a drug with great toxic potential that could tip the scale toward instability and death; or have death as the end result because of reticent indecision to make a bold move?
+This happens every day.

 Finally, all these facts must be refracted through the context of the actual individual who is the victim of the disease.
 Whether they have had a history of strokes or heart disease.
 Whether they have inadequate arterial perfusion of (and so delivery of medicines into) the infected limb from their diabetes.
 Whether they have had lung damage from recurrent pneumonia.
 Whether they have immune weakness from HIV or immune-suppressant medications.
 Whether there are prosthetic hardware or intravascular devices.
 Whether there is damaged or dead tissue.
-All of these, and many more, issues specific to each medical case have great impact on the approach and the achievable outcome, as well as the aggressiveness of the plan of attack.
+All of these, and many more issues specific to each medical case, have great impact on the approach and the achievable outcome, as well as the aggressiveness of the plan of attack.
 Consider all of this and you have the most superficial appreciation and understanding of what must be thought of and acted upon with each diagnosis: the least expensive, least risky, best tolerated, and most effective treatment approach leading to the lowest morbidity (damage) and mortality (death) in those entrusted to you as expert.
 And this must be re-evaluated daily during a very active, progressive illness.
+And, if you are successful in practice, you are loaded down with these types of cases.

 The patient’s picture is constructed, and the timing and types of tests and interventions are ordered based on the risks of those actions versus the risk of not doing the right thing timely, since infections are dynamic processes which can damage or kill if not controlled.
 The clock is ticking and an invader is in the fortress – it is a hunt and destroy mission, requiring precise timing and selection of weapons to minimize harm to the host (patient) who may be very fragile.
 It is not dissimilar to the video games to which many young people are addicted, except that substandard performance can mean lifelong damage or the loss of a spouse, a parent, a child; a trip to the graveyard.